heruberuto/FEVER-8-Shared-Task/README.md

 1. MODIFY: An `installation.sh` which sets up a conda environment for your system and installs all relevant packages, and other dependencies (e.g. Java, any models that need to be preloaded etc.)
 2. MODIFY: A configured `system_inference.sh`, which runs the inference pipeline of the system, finishing with the system's final output.

-The pipeline for running a submitted system on the virtual machine will consists of three calls:
+The pipeline for running a submitted system on the virtual machine will consists of the following calls:

 ```bash
 download_data.sh